Becoming Catholic (RCIA)

 How often do you meet?

-There are weekly meetings that are held on Tuesday evenings from 6:00 – 8:00 pm that we attend as a group.
+There are weekly meetings that we attend as a group.
+The time and date are to be determined.
 The meetings present an overview of Catholic beliefs and provide an opportunity to ask questions and explore your thoughts and any concerns you might have.

 All sessions are filled with learning, spiritual formation, and new Church friends.
 Every person has a parish companion who also attends the sessions with them to share in the faith journey.